shekhargulati/java8-the-missing-tutorial/01-default-static-interface-methods.md

 ## Multiple inheritance

 A class can extend a single class but can implement multiple interfaces.
-Now that it is feasible to have method implementations in interfaces Java has multiple inheritance of behavior.
-Java already has multiple inheritance at type level but now it also has multiple inheritance at behavior level.
+Now that it is feasible to have method implementation in interfaces Java has multiple inheritance of behavior.
+Java already had multiple inheritance at type level but now it also has multiple inheritance at behavior level.
 There are three resolution rules that helps decide which method will be picked:

 **Rule 1: Methods declared in classes win over method defined in interfaces.**

 ```java
 interface A {
     default void doSth(){